TanishSharrma/gsoc/2017/proposals/proposal_Tanish.md

 ## Benchmark Experiment

-An experiment was conducted by me by taking large random numbers (between 1 and 100 million) form a Random Distribution, obtaining their natural logarithm and then calculating the mean of those results.
-The test results (Data Set) has been provided after the graph demostrating the advantages of CuPy :
+10 experiments were conducted by me by taking large random numbers (between 1 and 100 million) form a Random Distribution, obtaining their natural logarithm and then calculating the mean of those results.
+The average time taken per million values over the course of these 10 experiments has been depicted.
+The test results (Data Set) has been provided at the end of this proposal, after the graph demostrating the advantages of CuPy :

 ![](graph.png)

+## Timeline

 ### May 1th - May 28th, **Community Bonding Period**